gerold-penz/bun-sqlite-key-value/README.md

 # Bun SQLite Key Value
-A key-value store with SQLite that uses bun:sqlite and v8 as a fast JSON replacement.
+A super fast key-value store with SQLite that uses bun:sqlite and v8 as a fast JSON replacement.

 The ideas for the implementation come from [bun-sqlite-cache](https://github.com/notskamr/bun-sqlite-cache) and